Restaurant & Hospitality Industries Update

 Cava sued Mezeh in the U.S. District Court for the District of Maryland for trademark and trade dress infringement, and both parties moved for summary judgment.

 Regarding the names, the Court held that the Cava name was distinctive and strong as a whole.
-But the similarity of the marks was a closer question despite the fact that “mezze” and “mezeh” are pronounced the same.
+But the similarity of the marks was a closer question, despite the fact that “mezze” and “mezeh” are pronounced the same.
 There was no prior case finding a likelihood of confusion on the basis of similarity in sound between a disclaimed word in one mark and a dominant word in the allegedly infringing mark.
 Further, there was a dispute as to Mezeh’s intent.
-Therefore, the Court denied both party’s summary judgment motions on this point, and the litigation is continuing.
+Therefore, the Court denied both parties' summary judgment motions, and the litigation is continuing.

-An Upstate NY restaurant chain sought exclusive rights to the mark DELMONICO’S for restaurant services except for a 40-mile radius around New Orleans and Las Vegas (where our client Chef Emeril Lagasse has DELMONICO restaurants) and New York City (where a third party has a DELMONICO’S restaurant).
-Chef Emeril Lagasse opposed,
+An Upstate NY restaurant chain sought exclusive rights to the mark DELMONICO’S for restaurant services except in a 40-mile radius around New Orleans and Las Vegas (where our client Chef Emeril Lagasse has DELMONICO restaurants) and in New York City (where a third party has a DELMONICO’S restaurant).
+Chef Emeril Lagasse opposed.

 The Upstate New York restaurant appealed to the Court of Appeals for the Federal Circuit, which affirmed the decision in an unsigned order by the Court issued just a few days after oral argument.
 Southwestern Management, Inc. v.
 Ocinomled, Ltd. and Emeril’s Food of Love Productions, LLC, 652 F.App’x 971 (Fed.
 Cir.
 2016).
 (There is now a further pending consolidated opposition proceeding before the TTAB between our client and the New York City party.
 Opposition Nos.
 91234074 and 91234075.)